RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 **Activate or Inactivate an Organization**

 You can activate or inactivate an Organization by using the cursor button provided.
-Remember, once you inactivate the organization all the entries relating to that organization will be disabled.
+Remember, once you inactivate the organization all the entities relating to that organization will be disabled.
+You can enable the organization at any time. which will activate all the entities associated with that organization

  .. image:: /images/editOrg.png